j2store/userguide/app_advancecsv.md

 4. Click **Import** button.

-5. After importing successfully, the regenerate button will be shown to generate variants for imported options.
+5. After importing successfully, the regenerate button will be shown to generate variants for the options imported.
 See below image.

 ![](./assets/images/csv-add-variants-file.png)